braintrustdata/braintest-suite/README.md

 ## Overview

-This suite currently supports two types of tests:
+This suite currently supports three types of tests:

 - **Load Test**: Spawns simulated users to bombard the data plane with logs, simulating production traffic

 - **Large Eval Test**: Generates a large synthetic dataset and runs an eval against it

+- **Functional Test**: Exercises core API create/read/delete flows across key Braintrust resources

 The suite can be extended to support additional test types in the future, and that is a goal.